Safeguarding at Cleveland Road Primary School

 What is Safeguarding?

-Keeping Children Safe in Education (2020) defines Safeguarding as promoting the welfare of children, as follows:
+Working Together to Safeguard Children (2018) defines Safeguarding as promoting the welfare of children, as follows:

 - protecting children from maltreatment